God Will Restore What Was Lost

 But Job’s story proves that sometimes our test has nothing to do with us at all.
 What’s more, God can—and often does!—restore what was taken from us during times of testing.

-Understanding a Physical Resurrection
+Understanding A Physical Resurrection And Restoration

 When Lazarus became ill, his sisters sent Jesus a message.
 The wording they used is fascinating.
 They said,

-3“Lord, the one you love is sick.”
-(John 11:3)
+“Lord, the one you love is sick.”
+John 11:3 NIV

 They didn’t speak his name—they didn’t have to.
 They simply identified their brother as one that was dear to the heart of God and trusted that He will respond.